 When estimating LTECLs for undrawn loan commitments, the Bank estimates the expected portion of the loan commitment that will be drawn down over its expected life.
 The ECL is then based on the present value of the expected shortfalls in cash flows if the loan is drawn down, based on a probability-weighting of the three scenarios.
 The expected cash shortfalls are discounted at an approximation to the expected EIR on the loan.
 For credit cards and revolving facilities that include both a loan and an undrawn commitment ECLs are calculated and present together with the loan.
-For loan commitments and letters of credit, the ECL is recognized within provisions, as disclosed in note 12.2 to the financial statements.
+For loan commitments and letters of credit, the ECL is recognized within provisions.